KevinkerubakarM/RecruitPro/Tech Spec.md

 2. Test user experience

-- Recruiter is given enough details on pages,during creating career page,job posts
+- Recruiter is shown enough details on pages,during creating career page,job posts.
 - All buttons are working and redirecting to correct places.Step by step, check page wise.
 - User friendly design loading placeholders to know if page has some loading elements.
 - All job posts are accurate as recruiter designed.No missing elements.